 Add SSH account: Click to add a new SSH account.

-Restrict root access: Turn on to restrict functionality that requires root access.
-Enable SSH: Turn on to use SSH service.
+- Restrict root access: Turn on to restrict functionality that requires root access. - Enable SSH: Turn on to use SSH service.

 Account: Enter a unique account name.New password: Enter a password for the account.
 Passwords must be 1 to 64 characters long.
-Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.
-Repeat password : Enter the same password again.
-Comment : Enter a comment (optional). • The context menu contains: Update SSH account : Edit the account properties.
-Delete SSH account : Delete the account.
+Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.Repeat password: Enter the same password again.Comment: Enter a comment (optional). • The context menu contains:Update SSH account: Edit the account properties.Delete SSH account: Delete the account.
 You can't delete the root account.

 Virtual host

-+ Add virtual host: Click to add a new virtual host.Enabled: Select the server.
-Only use numbers 0-9, letters A-Z, and hyphen (-).Port: Enter of authentication to use.
-Select between Basic , Digest , and Open ID .
-Update: Update the virtual host.
-Delete: Delete the virtual host.
-Disabled: The server is disabled. • The context menu contains:
+Add virtual host: Click to add a new virtual host.Enabled: Select to use this virtual host.Server name: Enter the name of the server.
+Only use numbers 0-9, letters A-Z, and hyphen (-).Port: Enter the port the server is connected to.Type: Select the type

+• of authentication to use .
+Select between Basic , Digest, and Open ID. • The context menu contains:

+- Update: Update the virtual host.

+- Delete: Delete the virtual host.

+- Disabled: The server is disabled.